 What You Need to Know About Suffering a Brain Injury in a Car Accident

-Posted on behalf of Lynch Law Firm on Jan 16, 2019 in Car Accidents News
+Posted on behalf of Lynch Law Firm on January 16, 2019 in Car Accident News.
+Updated on February 24, 2022

 During a car accident, victims are at risk of suffering serious injuries, including brain damage.
 When your brain is injured during a traumatic event, it may result in permanent cognitive damage.
 This can affect your ability to live a normal and functionally independent life.